univalle-software-development/poc-audio/README.md

 - **`convex/messages.ts`**: Contains Convex query and mutation functions related to messages (e.g., `list`, `send`).
 - **`convex/chats.ts`**: Contains Convex query and mutation functions related to chat sessions (e.g., `getOrCreate`, `clear`).
 - **`convex/openai.ts`**: Contains the Convex action (`chat`) responsible for interacting with the OpenAI API to generate AI responses.
+- **`convex/multiModelAI.ts`**: Core Convex Action responsible for interacting with AI models (e.g., OpenAI) asynchronously in the background.
 - **`convex/_generated/`**: Automatically generated files by Convex, including API definitions and types based on your schema and functions. **Do not edit directly.**
 - **`.env.local`**: Local environment variables (only `NEXT_PUBLIC_CONVEX_URL` for development).
 Sensitive keys like `OPENAI_API_KEY` should be managed in the Convex dashboard.
 - **`README.md`**: This file, providing information about the project.